 The Kentucky State Police will now be able to accept more applications than ever thanks to new hiring qualifications established by the legislature.
 Anyone who possesses a high school diploma or GED and has three years of work experience now qualifies to apply for employment as a Kentucky State Trooper...Click here to read more.

 Confiscated Weapons Sale

-Next Confiscated Weapons Auctions will be March 29, 2016 and open to Federally Licensed Dealers Only.
+Next Confiscated Weapons Auction will be August 22, 2017 and open to Federally Licensed Dealers Only.

 Kentucky State Police personnel visited Norton Children’s Hospital in Louisville on April 25 to distribute Trooper Teddy bears to patients.
 Shown left to right are: Sgt.
 Brad Arterburn, Officer Stevie Douglas, Trooper Josh Brashears (standing) and 11-year-old Dale!

 Kentucky State Police personnel visited Norton Children’s Hospital in Louisville on April 25 to help lift the spirits of pediatric patients facing medical therapy...Click here to read more.

 KSP ADDRESSES THE OPIOID ADDICTION CRISIS IN KENTUCKY